fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 {% include figure.html src="/images/qgis/georeferencer.png" caption="Line up your raster images of historic maps and modern vector maps with QGIS" %}

 {% include figure.html class="icon" src="/images/qgis/add-raster-icon.png" %}
 Once the dialog box appears, click the upper left icon to load a new image, and select the map you've downloaded.
 Once it appears, we'll begin the georeferencing process, which is to assign modern geographic coordinates to points on the historic map.

-To warp a map, we must load it through the georeferencer, not through the "Add Raster Layer" icon from the main QGIS icon stack.
+NOTE: **To warp a map, we must load it through the georeferencer, not through the "Add Raster Layer" icon from the main QGIS icon stack.**

 {% include figure.html class="icon" src="/images/qgis/add-points-icon.png" %}
 Click the "Add Points" icon to begin adding points.
 Then, click a point on the historic map to which you want to assign coordinates (say, the southern tip of Florida).
 The dialog box that appears allows you to enter the coordinates manually, but it's often easier to simply click on a corresponding point on our vector image of the counties.
 Click the "Use map canvas" button, and the georeferencer will automatically minimize to reveal our canvas.
 Choose the corresponding point on the vector map.